ms-jpq/chadtree/README.md

 # CHADTree

-Async File Manager for Neovim, Better than NERDTree.
+File Manager for Neovim, Better than NERDTree.

 ## Features Illustrated